uswitch/clj-kafka/README.md

 Current build status: [![Build Status](https://travis-ci.org/pingles/clj-kafka.png)](https://travis-ci.org/pingles/clj-kafka)

-Development is against the 0.8 release of Kafka.
+Development is against the 1.0 release of Kafka, and will only work with brokers 0.10.0 or newer!
+Support for older versions has been dropped.
+For older versions than 1.0, not all functionality may work and it is advised to read the documentation.

 ## Installing